Louisville hotspot

 The Louisville hotspot is a volcanic hotspot responsible for the volcanic activity that has formed the Louisville Ridge in the southern Pacific Ocean.

 Location

-The Louisville hotspot is believed to lie close to the Pacific-Antarctic Ridge, although its exact location is uncertain.
+The Louisville hotspot is believed to lie close to the Pacific-Antarctic Ridge, although its exact present location is uncertain.

 Geological history

 The Louisville hotspot has produced the Louisville Ridge, which is one of the longest seamount chains on Earth, stretching some 4300 km from the Pacific-Antarctic Ridge to the Tonga Trench where it subducts under the Indo-Australian Plate as part of the Pacific Plate.